punitive1729/Custom-Rate-Limiter/README.md

-# Pillow.fund
+# Problem Statement

-So as per the assignment:

-We have to create a Request Limiter which does not allow a particular user to access some route after the user has exceeded the allowed limit per minute
+We have to create a Request Limiter which does not allow a particular user to access some route after the user has exceeded the maximum number of allowed request for a minute

 # Tech Stack